 Review supported devices

 Hybrid Azure AD join supports a broad range of Windows devices.
-Because the configuration for devices running older versions of Windows requires additional or different steps, the supported devices are grouped into two categories:
+Because the configuration for devices running older versions of Windows requires other steps, the supported devices are grouped into two categories:

 Windows current devices